BDC Hamburger Icon

 Open row

 The success of a business lies in the hands of its leaders.
-The culture of a business is first established in the workplace, and leaders set the tone.
-Businesses will crumble under leaders with unattainable goals, a lack of vision, broken communication or big egos.
-When you have the right leaders, businesses will soar.
-With so much on the line, it is critical to be able to identify top leaders.
+When you have the right leaders, businesses soar; without good leaders, businesses struggle.
+With so much on the line, it is critical to be able to identify top leaders — here’s how to do it.

 How to identify a true leader